 (check-expect (connect-dots (list (make-posn 20 0) (make-posn 10 10) (make-posn 30 10))) (scene+line (scene+line MT 20 0 10 10 "red") 10 10 30 10 "red"))

 Our argument that all Polygons are also NELoPs

 is informal.
 You will see how to construct a formal argument—

 Conversely, we say that connect-dots generalizes render-poly.
-Every input for the former is also an input for the latter.
+Every input for the latter is also an input for the former.
 Or in terms of data definitions, every Polygon is also a NELoP.
-But there are many NELoPs that are not Polygons.
+But, there are many NELoPs that are not Polygons.
 To be precise, all lists of Posns that contain two items or one belong to NELoP but not to Polygon.
 The key insight for you is, however, that just because a function has to deal with more inputs than another function does not mean that the former is more complex than the latter; generalizations often simplify function definitions.